-Crisis Nursery’s relationship with Presence Covenant Medical Center (PCMC) started years ago when the Servants of the Holy Heart of Mary, the original founding sponsors of the hospital, felt that their mission and that of Crisis Nursery was similar.
+Crisis Nursery’s relationship with OSF HealthCare Heart of Mary Medical Center started years ago when the Servants of the Holy Heart of Mary, the original founding sponsors of the hospital, felt that their mission and that of Crisis Nursery was similar.
 The Sisters took on a benefactor relationship to Crisis Nursery in 1992 when Burnham City Hospital (the original donated site for the Nursery) closed.
-At that time, the Nursery moved to a small house on Park Street.
-PCMC charged Crisis Nursery $1.00 per year for rent and assisted in attaining grant funding for the Nursery to remodel the house for our use.
+At that time, the Nursery moved to a small house on Park Street and was charged $1.00 per year for rent and was provided with assistance to attain grant funding for the Nursery to remodel the house for our use.
 They also donated hospital staff time to provide some of the work that needed to be done.

 Over time, Crisis Nursery outgrew the house on Park Street and started a capitol campaign in 1999 to raise money for a new facility.
 The Servants of the Holy Heart of Mary donated $20,000 to the capital campaign to help build a larger home to serve more children.
-PCMC provided three lots of property for the new Nursery at the rate of $1.00 per year for 30 years beginning October 1999.
+Three lots of property were provided for the new Nursery at the rate of $1.00 per year for 30 years beginning October 1999.
 Crisis Nursery moved into the new building, its current location at 1309 W. Hill Street in Urbana, in February 2000.

-For the past 17 years, Presence Covenant Medical Center has generously supported Crisis Nursery with in-kind donations.
-The contribution for fiscal year 2016 was valued at approximately $45,988.
-Since 1999, this amount totals over $550,000.
+For the past 18 years, the hospital has generously supported Crisis Nursery with in-kind donations.
+The contribution for fiscal year 2017 was valued at approximately $37,865.
+Since 1999, this amount totals over $821,504.
 This in-kind support consists of:

 - general maintenance

 - snow removal

 - meal preparation and delivery

 - emergency medical care